 Pirna-Sonnenstein Memorial

-In 1940 and 1941 the National Socialists murdered 13,720 people, most of them mentally ill or retarded persons, in the former Pirna-Sonnenstein sanatorium, an institution that had been renowned for its humanist tradition.
+In 1940 and 1941 the National Socialists murdered 14,751 people in the former Pirna-Sonnenstein sanatorium, an institution that had been renowned for its humanist tradition.
+Most were women, men, and children with intellectual disabilities or mental illnesses.
 These people were killed in a gas chamber as part of the National Socialist programme of medical murders code named 'Action T4'.
-Over a thousand prisoners from National Socialist concentration camps also died at this site in the summer of 1941.
+Under National Socialist ideology,